phsaurav/Home-Lab/README.md

     <tr>
         <td><img width="32" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/terraform/terraform-original.svg"></td>
         <td><a href="https://developer.hashicorp.com/terraform">Terraform</a></td>
-        <td>This is the Infrastructure As Code tool that provisions assets inside Proxmox VE and supporting assets in Cloud.
-Here this provisions two seperate environments Dev and Prod.
+        <td>This is the Infrastructure As Code tool that provisions assets inside Proxmox VE and supporting assets in the Cloud.
+Here, these provisions create two separate environments, Dev and Prod.
 Read this doc to learn more about the implementation <a href="proxmox/readme.md"> Here </a></td>
     </tr>
     <tr>
         <td><img width="32" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/ubuntu/ubuntu-original.svg"></td>